2020/21 | Conestoga College

 Prohibition of Weapons on Campus

 No person, while on property controlled or owned by Conestoga, shall possess, carry or use any firearm, weapon, imitation of a weapon, ammunition, knife, prohibited device or dangerous chemicals, including explosives and fireworks.
 Certain exceptions may exist, such as for police officers or certain bona fide religious items.
 If you are not certain whether an item may be brought onto campus, please see Safety and Security Services prior to bringing the item to campus.

-Be-Dah-Bin Gamik, (Place of New Beginnings) provides services for Aboriginal students, including those who are First Nations (status and non-status), Metis and Inuit.
+Be-Dah-Bin Gamik, (Place of New Beginnings) provides services for Indigenous students, including those who are First Nations (status and non-status), Metis and Inuit.
 Our services ensure a smooth transition to college life by providing ongoing student support.
 The service includes social and cultural events and activities, traditional counselling services, and Elders-in-Residence programs and the Aboriginal Student Circle.

 Doon (Kitchener) Campus: 519-748-5220, ext.
 2470 or 2251, or drop into Room 2A601, in the main teaching building.